Counselling for Anxiety

 - You avoid situations that might cause you to feel anxious

 - Your worries feel very distressing or are hard to control

 - You regularly experience symptoms of anxiety, which could include panic attacks

 - You find it hard to go about your everyday life or do things you enjoy

 General Anxiety Disorder

 Many individuals who experience anxiety are diagnosed with General Anxiety Disorder (GAD).
 GAD is a long-term condition that causes you to feel anxious about a wide range of situations and issues, rather than one specific event.
 GAD happens when you have excessive worries about everyday life that are disproportionate to the actual reality of what is going on in your life.
-Whilst research shows that the onset of anxiety issues often begin in the early 20s, all ages, ethnicities and genders can suffer from anxiety disorders.
+Whilst research shows that the onset of anxiety issues often begins for people in their early 20s, all ages, ethnicities and genders can suffer from anxiety disorders.

 Some people can experience anxiety disorders so acutely that it can feel as though they are having a heart attack or are going to die.
 When anxiety escalates, people can sometimes suffer from panic disorder which can manifest itself in a panic attack.
 The symptoms of this can be extremely frightening for the person suffering from the attack and includes a whole host of symptoms from chest pain to nausea, difficulty breathing, hot flushes, a fear of dying and fear of losing control or passing out.

 These intense feelings can be debilitating for people suffering from anxiety, and they often result in a cyclical reaction (you fear having a panic attack, which in turn leads to feelings of anxiety and panic and so on).